-The trail along the Nærøyfjord is six kilometer long.
+The old road along the Nærøyfjord is six kilometer long.
 It starts at Bleiklindi on the opposite side of Bakka, and ends at Styvi further out the fjord.
 You can also hike the opposite way.

 From Undredal to Bakka and boat to Bleiklindi

 We drove to Gudvangen and continued out the fjord to Bakka.
 We had arranged in advance to meet Svein from Kystled Nærøyfjorden there, and he took us over the fjord in his boat.
-Svein helps people who need conveyance across the fjord, and we were informed about him when we called the Tourist Information at Flåm.
+Svein helps people who need conveyance across the fjord.
 The boat took us over to Bleiklindi, the starting point of the hike.
+You can also contact Nærøyfjorden Camping if you want conveyance across the Nærøyfjord.

 Hiking along the Nærøyfjord